mlpack/mlpack/doc/user/methods/yolov3.md

    [`DAGNetwork`](/src/mlpack/methods/ann/dag_network.hpp) object that represents the model architecture.

- * `ImageSize()` will return a `size_t` containing the expected width and height of the image afte preprocessing.
-The `yolov3-320.bin` model for example converts the input image to shape `(320, 320, 3)`.
+ * `ImageSize()` will return a `size_t` containing the expected width and height of the image after preprocessing.
+The `yolov3-320-coco-f64.bin` model for example takes in an image where the width and height are `320` pixels.

  * `NumClasses()` will return the number of classes that a bounding box could contain.
 For example, the pretrained weights